Thanks so much for visiting. It’s great to have you here with me on this magical and thrilling journey of becoming.

 So now you know a little bit about my journey.
 If you like what you read and want to know more, subscribe to my email list where you’ll receive more personal stories, practices to try, and other offerings.

 In short, I’m here to bring you the message that it is your divine birthright to do it your own way.
 In my world, there are no rules to becoming the most alive version of you.
 Somewhere along the way (say, thousands of years ago…) we learned that our sexuality is something to be ashamed of.
 Something gross, immoral, wrong, deceitful.
 While we tucked away our sexuality, we also pushed down our aliveness, our sense of wholeness, our creative expression, our emotions, our pleasure.
 We learned that it is not okay to be ourselves.
 We learned how to fit ourselves into boxes to get the approval of others.
 We learned how to suppress and alter our voices.
-This has affected how we make choices in our relationships, in our sexual expression, and in our careers.
+This has affected how we make choices in our relationships, in our sexual expression, and in our careers, in the way we feel in our bodies and in our lives.
 This has kept us from feeling free.
 This has kept us small.

-I’m here with years of training and self-development to guide you to living a life aligned with your most authentic truth and experience epic bliss on your way.
+I’m here with thousands of hours of training and years of dedicated self-development to guide you to living a life aligned with your most authentic truth and experience epic bliss along the way.

 I’ll show you how to reconnect to your true nature and feel good about who you are.
 Only from a place of deep inner connection to the truth can we live beautiful lives that feel authentic and magical.
 We must reveal and integrate all the layers of belief, fear, shame, unworthiness, doubt, insecurity, and rejection.
 With love, awareness, compassion, and, of course, with courage, we are becoming more alive.